 Start with low-impact exercises such as yoga, Pilates, walking and swimming at first.
 Diving right into weight lifting and running after breast augmentation isn’t recommended.
 You’ll also want to avoid chest and arm workouts until your plastic surgeon gives you the green light on these types of workouts.

 If you are very sore or in pain during or after a particular work out, listen to those signals.
 Your body may be telling you to take your workout down a notch.
 Pushing yourself to do too much too soon can put your safety and the quality of your breast augmentation results at risk.

 Following these tips can help keep your breast augmentation results in top shape.
-At Kaufman & Davis Plastic Surgery, we’ll guide you through each step of your breast augmentation process.
+At The Natural Result / Center for Aesthetic Artistry, we’ll guide you through each step of your breast augmentation process.
 Contact us online or call our office at 916-983-9895 to find out if breast augmentation is right for you.